 |Process||Cybersecurity experts regularly update the system in order to make sure that the system is updated.||Ethical hackers keep on testing the system continuously in order to find out the flaws in the system.|

 |Are the terms interchangeable?||All cybersecurity experts are not ethical hackers as it is a broad term that includes various techniques of security.||All ethical hackers are cyber security experts.|

-The job of an ethical hacker is to hack inside the system with consent or permission of the owner and provide a report about how it got hacked and track the main sourceS.
+The job of an ethical hacker is to hack inside the system with consent or permission of the owner provide a report about how it got hacked and track the main sources.
 Here are the key responsibilities that separate an ethical hacker from a cyber security expert.

 - Evaluate the performance of the system

 - Suggest solutions to enhance the security system